-Pre Piano Lessons is a new interactive music method that transforms kids into little composers.
+The Pre Piano Lessons app is part of a new interactive music method that transforms kids into little composers.
 The application was specifically developed for visual learners who learn faster by constantly creating and analyzing different musical patterns.

 The above chart shows the basic three steps that get you started making music with your child.